Mahmoud Mehrmohammadi: Biography

 Mahmoud Mehrmohammadi was born on February 2, 1959, in Tehran.
 He graduated from high school in 1975 and went to the US to continue his studies.
 He obtained a BS in industrial technology, building construction in 1979 from California State University- Fresno.
 He then went to San Jose, California to study for his master's degree.
 Majoring this time in the field of education, he opted to study educational technology and obtained his degree 1n 1981.
 For his PhD, he chose University of Southern California (USC) and studied in the department of Curriculum and Instruction from 1985 to 1987.

 Upon returning home he assumed the position of the director for the Center for Educational Planning in the ministry of higher education and taught simultaneously in many universities.
 He is former chancellor of a national teacher education university named Farhangian University.
 He has published about ten books and around 100 papers in the field.
 Most of his works aim at offering a new perspective about commonplaces of the education system.

+Mehrmohammadi was among hundreds of academic faculty who signed a letter condemning the government's crackdown of the 2025–2026 Iranian protests, and failure to prevent a future attack on Iran by the United States and Israel in response to the crackdown.